 Perfecting your sonic brand takes time

-Polykrome is a Montreal-based producer and DJ and a graduate of Recording Arts Canada.
+Polykrome is a Montreal-based producer and DJ, and a graduate of Recording Arts Canada.
 You can read his tips on producing compelling electronic music here.